 Aviation’s busiest year in 2019 saw a £30bn balance of trade deficit in tourism, with more money spent abroad than being brought in, according to the Office for National Statistics.
 So more cheap flights makes no sense.

-The government seems to think it’s OK to expand airports because technology like SAF, carbon capture and airspace redesign will fix the climate cost.
+The government seems to think it’s OK to greenlight airport expansion because technology like SAF, carbon capture and airspace redesign will fix the climate cost.
 But right now SAF production is tiny, key carbon capture projects are delayed and UK airspace modernisation is way behind schedule and claims unproven benefits.

 Being woken at night by aircraft noise increases the chance of stroke and heart disease according to the World Health Organisation, adding to the NHS burden.